jones-erin-650/Web-Dev-Assignments-Projects/Final-Project/README.md

 - when you import a component using the vue setup syntax it gives an error saying 'Could not find a declaration file for module'. this doesn't affect anything right now, but I'm weary of it and it's weird that it happens
 - ~~navbar burger functionality doesn't work~~
 - when you switch the currentUser components that use it don't update until you go to another page and go back
+- when you try to go to a page that uses a currentUser variable while you're not logged in the entire thing breaks (not good)

 ## ~~Create Routing~~
 - Main Page w/statistics